 Apert syndrome is a condition involving abnormal growth of the skull and the face due to early fusion of certain sutures of the skull.
-Children with Apert’s have bulging eyes that are usually wide-set and tilted down at the sides.
+Children with Apert’s have protruding eyes that are usually wide-set and tilted down at the sides.
 They usually have problems with teeth alignment due to the underdevelopment of the upper jaw.
 Some have cleft palate.
 Among other anomalies, children with Apert syndrome have webbed fingers and toes.

 For more detailed information, please download our free booklet,

-A Guide to Understanding Apert Syndrome.
+A Guide to Understanding Apert Syndrome